DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

-Automatically update your QuickBase code pages with `./dist` files using `npm run codepages`.
+Automatically update your QuickBase code pages with production files in your `./dist` folder using `npm run codepages`.
 It also generates an HTML file with JS and CSS code page links using `npm run build`.

 This allows you to deploy and test your project in QuickBase with ease.
 Removing the hassle of manually copy and pasting into code pages.